platformsh/legacy-cli/README.md

 pagination:

     # Whether pagination is enabled.
-    # Currently, this only applies to the projects (project:list) command.
+    # Currently, this only applies to the "list" and the "projects" commands.
     enabled: true

+    # The command to use for pagination.
+Defaults to the PAGER environment variable.
+    # Currently, this only applies to the "list" command.
+    command: ~

 updates:
   # Whether to check for automatic updates.